one-bash/one.bash/README.zh.md

-    one link                    Create symlink files based on LINKS_CONF file one unlink                  remove all symbol links based on LINKS_CONF file one log                     Tail the logs of one.bash one sub [<SUB_CMD>]         Run ONE_SUB command
+    one link                    Create symlink files based on LINKS_CONF file one unlink                  remove all symbol links based on LINKS_CONF file one log                     Tail the logs of one.bash one search                  Search alias/bin/completion/plugin of each enabled repo. one sub [<SUB_CMD>]         Run ONE_SUB command
     one subs                    List ONE_SUB commands
     one [--bashrc]              Print one.bash entry codes for bashrc